doga/qworum-domain-model/README.md

 The members of a group are all members of the parent group or org.
 If a group belongs to an org, then all managers of the group must be members of the org.
 If a group doesn't belong to an org, then anyone can be a group manager if the group owner sees it fit.

-Memberships are for multi-group teamwork.
-Membership connections must be 2-way to be valid, the others are only collab proposals pending confirmation by the other party.
+`Partnership`s are for multi-group teamwork.
+Partnership connections must be 2-way to be valid, the others are only partnership proposals pending confirmation by the other party.

+A group can have at most one partnership that is active at any given time.
+If multiple partnerships are eligible, then only one of them is chosen at random by the Qworum platform.

 Here is how it works:

-1. A collab manager in a group creates a collab object and adds the IDs of groups that he/she wishes to invite to the collab.
+1. A partnership manager in a group creates a `Partnership` object and adds the IDs of the partner groups that he/she wishes to invite to the partnership.
-1. Any previous collab object that the group was linking to is forgotten by that group.
-Groups can link to one collab at most at any given time.
-1. The collab managers of the invited groups are notified and can link their group to the collab.
+1. The partnership managers of the partner groups are notified and can link their group to the partnership.
-1. A collab is for Internet-wide teamwork; it is valid for all Qworum applications.
+1. A partnership is for Internet-wide teamwork; it is valid on all Qworum applications.

 ## Lifecycle of a domain model